- Data Analytics

 If you are interested in a data engineering or data analytics career, you should consider a program that can provide real-life perspectives on the growth of data analytics and its challenges in the industry.

 Toronto School of Management (TSoM) offers a Diploma in Data Analytics Co-op program that is developed in association with AWS Educate and Tableau.
 It includes a great co-op term experience which allows you to apply your academic knowledge in relevant industrial situations.
-The course has the added advantage of being qualified for Second Career Funding.

 Click here to find out other course details of this diploma program at TSoM.